JackPotat0/jackpotat0.github.io/docs/game.md

 </details>
 <details>
   <summary>Jusis</summary>
   I am pleasantly surprised by his character.
 His episode tells clearly how he come to have his current personality.
 The change from being a snotty noble to just a kid with high sense of pride (in the positive way) is good to see.
+Reminds a lot of Byakuya from DR1.
 </details>
 <details>
   <summary>Machias</summary>